theislab/cpa-reproducibility/README.md

 Theis (https://github.com/theislab) from Helmholtz Zentrum München.

 # Reproducibility
-This repository containw all the notebooks and scripts used to obtain the results shown in the figures and tables used for the final submission.
+This repository contains all the notebooks and scripts used to obtain the results shown in the figures and tables used for the final submission.